SopTax/IG-publication-bias/README.md

 ## 📂 Repository Structure
 - `Publication_Bias_Final.Rmd`: Source R Markdown (if added).
-- `data/`: Directory for processed or raw data used in simulations (not uploaded if confidential).
 - `figures/`: Contains exported plots.
 - `README.md`: This file.